RemoveDEBRIS: Platform

-The RemoveDEBRIS platform was based on a SSTL X50 Structure that had been customised for deployment from the International Space Station.
+The RemoveDEBRIS platform was based on a SSTL X50 bus that had been customised for deployment from the International Space Station.
 The platform hosted all the experimental payloads as well as providing power, data and control for the mission.
 A high degree of autonomy was built in using time-tagged commands to allow experiments to be run out of sight of the groundstation.

 CubeSats

 DebrisSat 1

 The DebrisSat 1 (DS-1, aka REMDEB-NET, COSPAR 1998-067PM) was built by engineers and students at the University of Surrey and was based on a 2U CubeSat measuring 100 × 100 × 227 mm.
 1U of the satellite contained the power and avionics to power the payload.
 The payload contained an inflatable designed to provide a large target area for the next experiment.
 A Cold Gas Generator (CGG) was used to inflate six aluminium booms to provide a frame.
 Small aluminium sails attached to the end of the booms then deployed during the inflation.
 DebrisSat 1 decayed from orbit on 2 March 2019.